 Many of the Romantic greats turned to the past as a way of expressing their emotional core selves, with many looking back to the Middle Ages, a time rife with both magic and uncertainty.
 This most definitely was the case for German composer Richard Wagner when he wrote his operatic masterpiece “Tristan und Isolde” in 1857.

-T&I is for the most part “Romeo & Juliet” but with a whole lot of magic thrown in.
-Instead of the action occurring within fair Verona’s walls, a more apropos locale for this piece would be Hogwart’s School from Harry Potter.
+T&I is for the most part “Romeo & Juliet” but with a whole lot of magic thrown in for extra tragic effect.
+Rather than the action occurring within fair Verona’s walls, a more apropos locale for this piece would be Hogwart’s School of Wizardry from Harry Potter.

-And when one is in a state of rapturous joy due to being blissfully in love and that emotional ecstasy is equally reciprocated – there’s going to be Hell to pay.
-Tristan and Isolde become separated by force and with Tristan being that big Knight of a softie that he now magically is, cannot possibly see any reason in continuing to live if Isolde is nowhere within 500 ft. of his person.
+And when one is in a state of rapturous joy from being blissfully in love and that emotional ecstasy is equally reciprocated – there’s going to be Hell to pay.
+The two lovers become separated by force and with Tristan being that big Knight of a softie that he now magically is, cannot possibly see any reason to continue living if Isolde is nowhere within 500 ft. of his person.
 His only alternative is to stab himself in the heart.
 While in the process of shredding his love organ to bits, who should pay a surprise visit and come upon the gallant knight writhing in self inflicted misery but Isolde, herself.

 Isolde is reunited with her Love of Loves …..only to have him expire in her arms.

 Knowing that life is now futile without her Tristan, the Irish heroine whips up a powerful potion of her own and proceeds to down every poisonous drop of the deadly draught.

 As her physical self sinks beneath the poison’s heavy grip, Isolde’s spiritual self rises with inspiration, knowing she will be free of this veil of tears and soon to be reunited once more with her valiant Knight through the complete immersion of Death.